Finite p-Irregular Subgroups of PGL(2,k): Introduction

 We close this section with a more precise description of the contents of the article.
-The next section contains our notational conventions and the statements of the main theorems.
+Section~\ref{sec:theorems} contains our notational conventions and the statements of the main theorems.
 Section~\ref{Sec: Fixed Points} collects a number of invaluable trace/determinant equations that characterize when an element of $\PGL_2(k)$ has a certain small order.
-In Section~\ref{Sec: Special Subgroups}, we study several seemingly special subgroups of $\PGL_2(k)$; we then show that these special cases exhaust all possible finite subgroups in Sections~\ref{Sec: $p$-regular} ($p$-regular subgroups) and~\ref{Sec: p-irregular} ($p$-irregular subgroups).
+In Section~\ref{Sec: Special Subgroups}, we study several seemingly special subgroups of $\PGL_2(k)$; we then show that these special cases exhaust all possible finite subgroups in Sections~\ref{Sec: p-regular} ($p$-regular subgroups) and~\ref{Sec: p-irregular} ($p$-irregular subgroups).
 We will restrict to the case in which $k$ is algebraically closed in Sections~\ref{Sec: Fixed Points} through~\ref{Sec: p-irregular}.
-Ignoring the question of when certain equations actually have solutions in $k$ clarifies the presentation dramatically, and so we were able to make this portion of the paper completely elementary.
+Ignoring the question of when certain equations actually have solutions in $k$ clarifies the presentation dramatically.
+In the remainder of the paper, we will want to lean on the results of Serre and Beauville on existence and classification of $p$-regular subgroups of $\PGL_2(k)$; we recall these in the form we require in Section~\ref{sec:arithmetic_p_regular}.
 In Section~\ref{Sec: Separably closed} we pass to separably closed fields $k$; this requires extra work only in characteristic~2.
-Section~\ref{Sec: Descent} contains the Galois cohomology computation necessary to pass from separably closed fields to the general case, and it contains the proofs of the main theorems.
+Section~\ref{Sec: Descent} contains the Galois cohomology computation necessary to pass from separably closed fields to the general case.
+We finish in Section~\ref{Sec: Proofs} with proofs of the main theorems.